 A CAN-MDS system aims to provide the most complete picture of the problem's magnitude and to this end includes not only cases from the judicial or legal protection systems, but also cases identified on the basis of the received services -namely cases that come to the attention of any services, other than judicial.
-Therefore, potential eligible to be recorded in a CAN via MDS system.
-Expanding the eligible sources of information is expected to lead to data collection for a larger number of CAN cases and, therefore, increase the chances for the collected information to be closer to the true magnitude of the problem.
+Therefore, potential operators information is expected to lead to data collection for a larger number of CAN cases and, therefore, increase the chances for the collected information to be closer to the true magnitude of the problem.
 Even though a CAN-via-MDS surveillance mechanism, by collecting data to measure incidence rates of CAN based on services' responses, will not reach the general population of children (such as in an epidemiological study), it is expected that more cases will come to the attention of services and more information will be available for prioritizing preventive efforts.